 Meeting with Faculty Mentor (in person, by phone or Skype)

-These are examples of the kinds of meetings trainees have with their faculty mentors:
+These are examples of the kinds of meetings Fellows have with their faculty mentors:

 - Initial meeting: Discuss areas of strength and areas of growth given the results of the MCH Self-Assessment.
 Discuss goals for LEND and brainstorm about the ILTP.
 Decide how often to meet and check in, and decide how to check in.

-- Regular meetings: At a frequency the trainee and their mentor decide, check in on the following:
+- Regular meetings: At a frequency the Fellow and their mentor decide, check in on the following:

-- How things are progressing related to trainee’s ILTP.
+- How things are progressing related to Fellow's ILTP.

-- Trainee’s recent clinical/field experiences and upcoming activities.
+- Fellow's recent clinical/field experiences and upcoming activities.

 - Any other questions or concerns.

-- Problem solving meetings: The mentor is a resource when trainees need support related to what they are learning in LEND.
+- Problem solving meetings: The mentor is a resource when Fellows need support related to what they are learning in LEND.

-- End of program: Trainees meet with their mentors to discuss the results of the end of program MCH Self-Assessment.
-They discuss of their goals for LEND were met and what their next steps in career and leadership are.
+- End of program: Fellows meet with their mentors to discuss the results of the end of program MCH Self-Assessment.
+They discuss if goals for LEND were met and what their next steps in career and leadership are.